learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

       “I look forward to hearing more about the position with your company.”

-      “My skills and enthusiasm make me a. perfect match for the role at your company.”
+      “My skills and enthusiasm make me a perfect match for the role at your company.”

 Speak in your own voice.